VISION

 Users express direction; Chalie handles operations.
 The gap between “I want X” and “X is done” should be as small as possible.

-Codebase anchor: ACT loop (plan → act → observe → continue-or-stop), tool dispatch via sandboxed containers, persistent tasks for multi-session execution.
+Codebase anchor: ACT loop (plan → act → observe → continue-or-stop), in-process tool dispatch, persistent tasks for multi-session execution, autonomous execution gate for goal auto-acceptance.

 5. Calm Intelligence